karimouda/qurananalysis/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    You can use Quran Analysis code, framework or corpora in your website or application (commercial/non-commercial) provided that you link back to www.qurananalysis.com and sufficient credits are given.
+    You can use Quran Analysis code, framework and corpora in your website or application (commercial/non-commercial) provided that you link back to www.qurananalysis.com and sufficient credits are given.